 York at Christmas – York is a truly enchanting place at Christmas.
 With our lovely cobbled medieval streets providing a backdrop to the festive lights festooning every tree it really is a magical place to visit at Christmas.

-To add to the atmosphere the York Christmas Market runs from 15th November 2018 to the 23rd of December 2018.
+To add to the atmosphere the York Christmas Market runs from the 16th November – 22nd December 2023.
+Do have a look at my York Christmas Market post as there is a great video of what to expect taken just last year.
 In Parliament Street.
 There are stalls to buy all manner of Christmas gifts, from wooden toys to handmade candles and soaps, as well as artisan food trucks sending enticingly savoury scents into the crisp winter air.
 Or you could warm your hands by holding a cup of Gluhwein or hot chocolate, laced with Bailey’s and topped with marshmallows!

 Looking for somewhere to stay in York?